-Your culturally diverse team brings a plethora of strengths, innovative ideas, and points of view to the table as you work together toward common goals.
-However, the cultural diversity that brings strengths to your organization can also pose challenges in the areas of communication and cohesiveness.
+Your culturally diverse team brings many strengths, innovative ideas, and points of view to the table as you work together toward common goals.
+However, the cultural diversity that brings strengths to your organization can also pose challenges in communication and cohesiveness.

-The ability to manage a culturally diverse team is a prerequisite for success in the workplace of the future, including in recruiting and hiring talent.
-Creating an environment in which colleagues from sometimes radically different backgrounds can harness their unique skills and work together effectively is key to achieving the high performance that is a hallmark of diverse teams.
+The ability to manage a culturally diverse team is a prerequisite for success in the future workplace, including recruiting and hiring talent.
+Creating an environment where colleagues from different backgrounds can harness their unique skills and work together effectively is key to achieving diverse high-performance teams.
 Take a look at these best practices for managing a culturally diverse team.

 Acknowledge Language Differences & Establish Policies

 Speaking in a common language helps ease communication barriers.
 When you manage a team that speaks multiple native languages, establishing clear policies about language use can deflect potential tensions, misunderstandings, and embarrassment.

 For starters, normalize the practice of asking people to repeat themselves or asking for an explanation of individual words.
 Disseminate procedures and safety rules in multiple languages if needed.
 You may also want to establish a policy that says that everyone in the room should switch to the default language if anyone enters a room who doesn’t understand the language.

 Create a Psychologically Safe Space to Work In

 Studies out of Northwestern and Stanford Universities have shown that teams function best when team members take turns speaking and exhibit social sensitivity to one another.
 Google’s Project Aristotle took this idea even further, discovering and demonstrating that the critical factor underlying successful teamwork is psychological safety, which incorporates elements such as conversational turn-taking.
 Encouraging emotional honesty within a team helps all sorts of diverse team members to work together better.